 In recognition of these circumstances, the Campus Cares team has developed Trauma-Informed Teaching and Supervision Toolkits.
 These Toolkits utilize resources from the national higher education community, as well as materials developed here at UWM.
 They will help instructors gain awareness of how trauma can impact students (what to look for) and how to respond.
 These same lessons can also help faculty and staff interact with their colleagues who may be feeling stress, distress, and perhaps trauma.

 For an overview on how childhood trauma affects health across a lifetime, view TedMed speaker Pediatrician Nadine Burke Harris.

 - Cultural Humility and Competency

-A workgroup out of the Dean of Students office has developed a workshop offered on Microsoft Teams about trauma-informed care, offered by Social Work Professor Dimitri Topitzes, Sarah Macdonald, Teaching, Learning and Technology Consultant, and Dean of Students Adam Jussel.
+Campus Cares has developed a trauma informed care workshop, offered by Social Work Professor Dimitri Topitzes and Dean of Students Adam Jussel.
 You may request the workshop, for departmental and unit meetings or for student groups.
-Please contact Adam at email@example.com to schedule a workshop.